-ENGINE FAMILY:

-ENGINE DISPLACEMENT:

-This non - road engine may be used as a REPLACEMENT engine within the EU, as per the provisions of Directive 97/68/EC

-INFORMATION APPLICABLE TO USA ONLY

-This non - road engine does not comply with either federal non - road or California off - road engine emission regulation requirements.
+EMISSIONS CONTROL INFORMATION 89 Perkins ENGINE FAMILY: ENGINE DISPLACEME DEL YEAR: 2005 This non - road engine may per the provisions of Directi v be used as a REPLACEMENT engine within the ve 97/68/EC e EU, as INFORMATION APPLICABLE TO USA ONLY This non - road engine does not comply with either federal non - road or California off - road engine emission regulation requirements.
 Sale or installation of this engine is a violation of federal and Californian law subject to civil penalty for any purpose other than as an EXPORT - ONLY or REPLACEMENT engine.

-Export - only engine is indicated by an additional attached tag.

-Hanger No Position Label No. 3181A081
+Export - only engine is indicated by an additional attached tag. or California off - road engine s a violation of federal and Hanger No Position Label No. 3181A081